DmitryGomberg/EduSync/README.md

 <h2><b>Student assistant application🗺️🚶‍♂️</b></h2>

-The Student Assistant application is a convenient tool for first-year students who are just starting to study at a new university.
-One of the main problems of these students is the difficulty of navigating a new place, as well as planning their day and finding the right audience.
+<p>The Student Assistant application is a convenient tool for first-year students who are just starting to study at a new university.
+One of the main problems of these students is the difficulty of navigating a new place, as well as planning their day and finding the right audience.<p/>

 <h3>Problem❓:</h3> First-year students find it difficult to get used to their new place of study, plan their day, find an audience, etc.